btf-org/flank/README.md

 ## Always run the latest version of a script

-## Strategies for scaling VMs up/down
+## Strategies for optimizing VM cost